barryclark/jekyll-now/_posts/2020-01-08-Ruby-query-API-with-variable-params.md

   profiles
 end
 ```
-For example, wer can run:
+For example, we can run:
 ```ruby
 get_github('ssaunier', 'cveneziani', :name, :id, :location)
 ```